 According to the EEOC, a person has a disability if they can show that they have a physical or mental condition that substantially limits activities such as walking, seeing, hearing, learning, or the operation of a bodily function.

+The EEOC stands for Equal Employment Opportunity Commission.
 It also includes having a history of a disability such as cancer that is in remission or an adverse employment action resulting in a physical or mental impairment lasting or expected to last 6 months or less.

 A key point to note is that the impairment must be substantial, it can’t be minor.